No rest for the weary! We’re right back at you, this time with the Huel Ready to Drink review.

 Huel Ready to Drink at a Glance

-Flavours v2.0: Salted Caramel, Iced Coffee Caramel, Cinnamon Roll and Strawberry Shortcake.
+Flavors v2.0: Salted Caramel, Iced Coffee Caramel, Cinnamon Roll, and Strawberry Shortcake.
 Names are slightly different in the UK and US, but the product is the same.

 Huel RTD contains 20g of protein, it’s high in fiber with 7g, and low in sugar at only 5g or less.
 Also contained therein are 41g of carbs, 19g of total fat, and contains 20% or greater of 27 vitamins and minerals.